Sheppard

 Hold period through exit

-We run what we built — or we manage the agencies that do.
-One engine across the platform, not nine vendors per portco.
+We run what we built, or we manage the agency relationships you already have.
+One operating system across the marketing function, reported on the cadence of financial close.
 Designed for clean handoff at exit.

 What's Included